rococodes/rococodes.github.io/_posts/2024-05-06-Hanukkah-of-Data-1.md

 ON table1.orderid = table2.orderid;
 ```

 This query returned 1 phone number, which was the correct answer to Night 2.

+#### Upgrading my query
 I’m writing this recap after finishing all 8 nights, and I’m cringing a little about how inefficient this query is.
 Still, this was the first time I had joined several tables so it was a good learning experience that I was able to improve upon as the puzzles continued.

 Now that I feel more comfortable with SQL, I would join orders to orders_items then customers to orders and then pull the phone number directly.
 This would be more efficient than creating 2 tables then combining them.
 Here’s how I would write it: